jeyakishore3/IONIC-3-SIMPLE-WEATHER-APP/README.md

-<<<<<<< HEAD
-# iWeather Ionic 3 Weather App
+# IONIC-3 Simple Weather App

-This is an Ionic 3 application that uses the wunderground api to report weather and stores location info in Ionic storage
+It is an Ionic 3 application that uses the wunderground api to report weather and stores location info in Ionic storage

 ### Version
 1.0.0